tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 main()
 ```

-Review the mechanics of function inputs and outputs while showing the code:
+Then, review the mechanics of function inputs and outputs while showing the code:

 * Functions can have inputs.